Drug Approval Process Intended to Protect Consumers

 Given the extensive vetting process, most medicines used by consumers are safe.
 Though the risks are low, the costs of drug injury are high.
 If an unsafe drug or medical device reaches consumers, it is likely to cause significant harm, even death.
 How does this happen if the FDA approval process is so thorough?
 The cases where drugs are found to have risks or dangers not found in clinical trials are relatively rare, but they do occur.
 It is more likely to find a manufacturer, doctor, or pharmacist has failed to provide appropriate information on a drug’s risks or a drug that has been improperly marketed and prescribed for a purpose not approved by the FDA.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one have been injured by a defective drug, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+Rhoads & Rhoads personal injury lawyers have been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+If you or a loved one have been injured by a defective drug, our team of experienced personal injury trial attorneys and knowledgeable support staff are available to provide you legal advice and help you through this difficult time and get you the financial recovery you deserve.

 The Dangerously Common Practice of “Off-Label” Marketing